godotengine/godot-docs/classes/class_styleboxflat.rst

 | *Getter* | get_corner_radius()      |
 +----------+--------------------------+

-The corner radius of the bottom right corner.
-When set to 0 the corner is not rounded.
+The bottom-right corner's radius.
+If ``0``, the corner is not rounded.

 .. _class_StyleBoxFlat_property_corner_radius_top_left: